noobtronics/SmartCore/README.md

 3) Start / Restart IDE and you should see SmartCore boards in the Boards List.

 ## Credits
-* Credit of ATMega328PB library goes to MCUDude's MiniCore package - https://github.com/MCUdude/MiniCore
+* Credit of ATMega328PB library goes to MCUdude's MiniCore package - https://github.com/MCUdude/MiniCore